mediaecosystems/public-infrastructure/src/pages/podcasts/11-trebor-scholz.md

 *Trebor Scholz:*

 Well, I think I would probably start by framing the question a bit more broadly focusing on platform capitalism at large.
 So emphasizing that we really can't just look at the internet in isolation.
 And yeah, so a bit of background.
 So my activism research and intellectual community building has focused on the way people work online for a long time, longer than I care to remember.
 So in 2014, I suggested bringing the worker co-op model to the digital economy, asking what it would be like if you had an Uber that would be owned by its drivers on Airbnb, that would be owned by its residents.
 And that had an enormous resonance.
 And two books followed and many conferences at The New School.
-Now, we have a research institute that focuses on the cooperative digital economy.
+Now, we have a research Initiative that focuses on the cooperative digital economy.
 Just welcomed seven new PhD students that focus on that.

 And several political parties have made that platform cooperative isn't part of their political platform, like the Social Democrats in Germany, the Labour Party in the UK, under the previous and current leadership, and also the legislative assembly in Kerala, India.
 So we have some 500 projects in 47 countries right now, ranging in sectors from domestic care, to home delivery, agriculture.
 Also some work in short-term rentals and e-hailing and also social media.
 So there, I think it's sort of a split screen between digital labor practices and also cooperative internet infrastructure.
 And I think Ethan, I think this is just such a...
 While this, we just talked about this a minute ago, has not been an easy year, but this is really a truly cooperative moment.
 On the one hand, there's this atmosphere of emergency, that's used to push a politics of austerity.